alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

 ## Layout and formatting conventions

-- C++ class code layout
-  Public function definitions should be at the top of a class definition, since they are things most likely to be used by other people.
-  Private functions and member variables should be last.
-  Class functions and member variables should be laid out logically in blocks of related functionality.
+- C++ class code layout: Public function definitions must be at the top of a class definition, since they are most likely to be used.
+Private functions and member variables are left to last.
+Lay out class functions and member variables logically in blocks of related functionality.

 - Class inheritance keywords are not indented.
+For example:

   ```C++
   class MyClass